hl7au/au-fhir-erequesting/input/pagecontent/conformance.md

 The [Profiles and Extensions](profiles-and-extensions.html) page lists the AU eRequesting profiles and AU eRequesting extensions defined for this implementation guide.
 An AU eRequesting profile [StructureDefinition](http://hl7.org/fhir/R4/structuredefinition.html) defines the minimum elements, extensions, vocabularies and value sets that **SHALL** be present and constrains the way elements are used when conforming to the profile.

 AU eRequesting profile elements include mandatory and *Must Support* requirements.
 [Mandatory elements](#mandatory-elements) are required and have a minimum cardinality of 1 (min=1).
 [Must Support](#must-support-and-obligation) elements have defined conformance obligations in AU eRequesting based on actor roles.

-Systems may implement AU eRequesting as:
-- [Profile Only Support](#profile-only-support) for a system declaring conformance to one or more AU eRequesting profiles
-- [Profile Support + Interaction Support](#profile-support--interaction-support) for a system declaring conformance to one or both of the [AU eRequesting Capability Statements](capability-statements.html)

 #### AU eRequesting Capability Statements
 The [AU eRequesting Placer CapabilityStatement](CapabilityStatement-au-erequesting-placer.html) defines the conformance requirements and expectations of an [AU eRequesting Placer](ActorDefinition-au-erequesting-actor-placer.html) actor responsible for initiating queries for information from an [AU eRequesting Server](ActorDefinition-au-erequesting-actor-server.html).
 The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU eRequesting Placer are defined in this capability statement.
 International Patient Access placers define their capabilities by choosing from this list based on the resource types they need need to place requests.